 Year Round Pell

-Beginning with the 2017-2018 academic year, an eligible student may now receive full a Federal Pell Grant for summer 2018 even if they received a full Federal Pell Grant during the fall and spring semesters.
+Beginning with the 2017-2018 academic year, an eligible student may now receive full Federal Pell Grant for the summer, even if they received a full Federal Pell Grant during the fall and spring semesters.
 Year-round Pell allows students to receive up to 150 percent of a regular grant award over the course of the academic year so that they can continue taking classes in the summer and finish their degrees faster than they would otherwise.

 With careful planning, Pell Grant recipients may take advantage of this new regulation to earn their degree faster.
 However, students should keep in mind that the summer term is shorter (10 weeks) than fall and spring semesters (16 weeks).
 Students should take a manageable course load for the shorter summer term.